Skip to Main Content

 Is pet damage covered by homeowners insurance?

 Unfortunately, some of the most common instances of animal damage are the result of the animals we bring into our homes willingly.
-Pets, like dogs and cats, can easily cause damage to your structure and personal property.
-Unfortunately, damage from pets is excluded from standard homeowners insurance policies, so if your new puppy chews through a baseboard, you will likely have to pay for the damage out of pocket.
+Pets like dogs and cats can easily cause damage to structures and personal property.
+However, damage from pets is excluded from standard homeowners insurance policies.
+So if your new puppy chews through a baseboard, you will likely have to pay for the damage out of pocket.

-However, there is one coverage that may cover damage caused by your pet: personal liability.
-If your pet bites someone who is not a household member and causes injuries, your liability insurance may cover their medical bills.
-If they sue you, the legal fees and representation could be covered as well.
-Read your homeowners insurance policy carefully, as there could be restrictions or exclusions for certain pets or breeds.
+Read your homeowners insurance policy carefully, as there could be restrictions or exclusions for specific pets or breeds.
 This is why most home insurance companies require you to disclose any pets you own when you apply for coverage.
 If you own a pet, you might consider purchasing extra liability protection with a personal umbrella policy.

 How can I prevent animal damage in my home?